jekymin8232/vitalguardai-com/README.md

 If freedom is lost, society may ultimately have to pay trillions of dollars to regain or protect it.
 In that sense, freedom is closely tied to economic prosperity.

+### South Korea should not become a burden on the United States and Europe.

 This is simply a metaphor and a thought experiment about the value of open discussion in society.

 ## Even imagination should not be controlled.